January 13th, 2020 – 5 min read

 Understanding not only the what, but the why, behind the design of a system is critical to creating an exceptional user experience.
 Defining and adhering to standards is how we create that understanding.

-Visual language is a core part of your design standards.
+Visual language is a core part of your UX design standards.
 Defining the purpose and style of color, shape, type, icons, space, and motion is essential to creating a brand aligned and consistent user experience.
 Every component in your system incorporates these elements, and they play an integral role in expressing the personality of your brand.

 Without standards, decisions become arbitrary and difficult to critique.
 Not only does this not scale, it creates an inconsistent and frustrating user experience.